-Passive phased-array antennae are subdivided in:
+Passive phased array antennas are subdivided in:

-The constrained feeding is the most applied manner of feeding the passive phased-array antenna.
-The constrained feeding needs a wave guide wiring or a strip line network for the power supplying.
-(E.g.: PAR-80).
+The constrained feeding is the most applied manner of feeding the passive phased array antenna.
+The constrained feeding needs a waveguide wiring or a strip line network for the power supplying.
+(E.g.: PAR-80 ).

 Figure 2: End-fed series feed of phased array

-At the series feed of the phased-array antennae the radiator elements are in series and progressively farther and farther removed from the feed point.
+At the series feed of the phased array antennas the radiator elements are in series and progressively farther and farther removed from the feed point.
 An end-fed series array is shown in Figure 2.
 A center-fed array can be considered as two end feeds.
 Series feed arrays are frequency-sensitive and lead to bandwidth restrictions.
 When the frequency is changed, the phase at the radiating elements changes proportionately to the length of feed line so that the phase at the aperture tilts in a linear manner and the beam is scanned.
 This effect can be useful for frequency-scanning arrays, but normally it is undesirable.
 The increased electrical path length to each radiating element has to be computed as a function of frequency and taken into account when adjusting the phase shifters.

 Should a frequency change be carried out anyway the computer also must calculate the phase shifting newly (or most in the practice: it use another phase shift table).